-Under Tapestry, it is common to define new components by combining (or aggregating to use object-oriented terminology) existing components.
+Under Tapestry, it is common to define new components by combining existing components.
 The existing components are embedded in the containing component.

 Each embedded component has an id (an identifying string) that must be unique within the containing component.
 Every non-page component is embedded inside some other component forming a hierarchy that can get quite deep (in real Tapestry applications, some pages have components nested three to five levels deep).